Owning a dog is a beautiful thing. It’s more than just a pet; it’s the beginning of a new friendship.

 Hybrid dogs tend to inherit traits of both their parent breeds, and therefore can resemble either one of them, or look like a complete mix.
 It will vary between every puppy, in every litter.

-The Corkie will have a long, silky coat that ranges a variety of colors including brown, red, cream, white, black, blue and silver.
+The Corkie will have a long, silky coat that ranges a variety of colours including brown, red, cream, white, black, blue and silver.